 • Bodily injury liability pays for any injuries or death that the policyholder or driver is responsible for after an accident.
 Bodily injury liability limits are broken out into two numbers (i.e., $25,000/$50,000).
 The first number is the highest amount your insurance will pay per person and the second is the maximum your insurance will pay for all injuries suffered per incident.

 • Property damage liability covers drivers if they damage someone else’s property, like their car or house.
 It also provides a legal defense if someone files a lawsuit against you.
 It’s the third dollar amount you may hear when people are talking about the liability coverage limits (i.e., $25,000/$50,000/$20,000).
-Property damage liability does not cover damages to your vehicle.
+Property damage liability does not cover damage to your vehicle.

 • Collision coverage – This is the coverage that covers damage to your car when you collide with another vehicle or object.
-If you hit something, your deductible will apply (collision deductible options typically range from $50 to $2500).
+If you hit something, your deductible will apply (collision deductible options typically range from $50 to $2,500).

 • Comprehensive coverage – Comprehensive coverage helps cover damage to your car that’s not from a collision, like if it is stolen or damaged by flood, fire, animals, and falling objects.